celeneisip/atm-proj/README.md

 ## Description

-This project psimulate some common atm transactions suchs:
+This project simulate some common atm transactions suchs:
 - customer logging in to an ATM by providing pin
 - customer can view current balance
 - customer can deposit money